MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2022

+- Pruning's Effect on Generalization Through the Lens of Training and Regularization. [[paper]](https://arxiv.org/abs/2210.13738)
+  - Tian Jin, Michael Carbin, Daniel M. Roy, Jonathan Frankle, Gintare Karolina Dziugaite.
+  - Key Word: Pruning; Regularization.
+  - <details><summary>Digest</summary> We show that size reduction cannot fully account for the generalization-improving effect of standard pruning algorithms.
+Instead, we find that pruning leads to better training at specific sparsities, improving the training loss over the dense model.
+We find that pruning also leads to additional regularization at other sparsities, reducing the accuracy degradation due to noisy examples over the dense model.
+Pruning extends model training time and reduces model size.
+These two factors improve training and add regularization respectively.
+We empirically demonstrate that both factors are essential to fully explaining pruning's impact on generalization.

 - How Much Data Are Augmentations Worth?
 An Investigation into Scaling Laws, Invariance, and Implicit Regularization. [[paper]](https://arxiv.org/abs/2210.06441) [[code]](https://github.com/JonasGeiping/dataaugs)
   - Jonas Geiping, Micah Goldblum, Gowthami Somepalli, Ravid Shwartz-Ziv, Tom Goldstein, Andrew Gordon Wilson.
   - Key Word: Data Augmentation; Neural Scaling Laws; Implicit Regularization.